 Le Corsaire ballet.
 Choreographed by Manuel Legris to a libretto by Manuel Legris and Jean-François Vazelle.
 Music by Adolphe Adam.
 Staged 2016 at the Wiener Staatsoper.
-Stars Robert Gabdullin (Conrad); Maria Yakovleva (Médora); Liudmila Konovalova (Gulnare); Kirill Kourlaev (Lanquedem); Davide Dato (Birbanto); Alice Firenze (Zulméa); Mihail Sosnovschi (Seyd Pasha); Natascha Mair, Nina Tonoli and Prisca Zeisel (Odalisques); and dancers from the Wiener Staatsballet and the Balletakademie der Wiener Staatsoper.
+Stars Robert Gabdullin (Conrad), Maria Yakovleva (Médora), Liudmila Konovalova (Gulnare), Kirill Kourlaev (Lanquedem), Davide Dato (Birbanto), Alice Firenze (Zulméa), Mihail Sosnovschi (Seyd Pasha), Natascha Mair, Nina Tonoli and Prisca Zeisel (Odalisques) as well as dancers from the Wiener Staatsballet and the Balletakademie der Wiener Staatsoper.
 Valery Ovsianikov conducts the Orchester der Wiener Staatsoper.
-Set and costume design by Luisa Spinatelli; lighting design by Marion Hewlett; choreographic assistance by Albert Mirzoyan; film direction by François Roussillon.
+Set and costume design by Luisa Spinatelli; lighting design by Marion Hewlett; choreographic assistance by Albert Mirzoyan.
+Directed for TV by François Roussillon.
 Released 2019, disc has 5.0 dts-HD Master Audio sound.
-Grade: NARead More
+Grade: A

 This John Neumeier Collection box set has four Neumeier ballets previously published by C Major.
 Each disc has already been reported on this website, and you can get more details by using the links provided:

 Nijinsky.
 2018.
 (Grade B)